ITRS-Group/op5-license-inspector/README.md

 # op5-license-inspector

 Use with an OP5 lic file to print some useful information.
+Grab the package or binary of choice from [the latest release page](https://github.com/ITRS-Group/op5-license-inspector/releases/latest).

 ## Example